-Medicare (the Centers for Medicare & Medicaid Services) must approve PruittHealth Premier (HMO I-SNP) each year.
-You can continue to get Medicare coverage as a member of our plan as long as we choose to continue to offer the plan and Medicare renews its approval of the plan.
+Medicare (the Centers for Medicare & Medicaid Services) must approve PruittHealth Premier D-SNP (HMO D-SNP) each year.
+You can continue each year to get Medicare coverage as a member of our plan as long as we choose to continue to offer the plan and Medicare renews its approval of the plan.